Updated: May 14

 This exercise will increase abdominal strength and mobilise the hips and knees.

-Start with legs in tabletop position as shown, roll upper body into a forward curl position.
+Start with legs in tabletop position, roll the upper body into a forward curl position.

 Keep the neck long by looking at your navel.
 Extend the left leg to the ceiling while placing both hands on your right knee, keeping the knees in line with the hips.
 Keep your lower back connected to the mat.